-Morocco has been readmitted to the African Union, raising hopes for a resolution of one of the continent’s most intractable territorial disputes.
+Morocco has been readmitted to the African Union, raising hopes for a resolution of a territorial dispute over the Western Sahara.

 After an absence of more than 30 years, Morocco has been formally readmitted to the African Union, raising hopes for a resolution of one of Africa’s most intractable territorial disputes.